Nicole242/cse15l-lab-reports/lab-report-4-week-8.md

 For snippet 1-3, each of my tests failed.

 Snippet 1: I think that for snippet 1 there is a code change that could be made to make the test execute succesfully with backticks.
+Since I already have my links as an ArrayList, I would need to change my filepath from the relative path `test5.md` to the path `/Users/nicolehernandez/Documents/GitHub/markdown-parser/test5.md`.

 Snippet 2: I do think that there is a code change that can be made that can make my program work for nested parantheses and brackets.
+Since I already have my links as an ArrayList, I would need to change my filepath from the relative path `test6.md` to the path `/Users/nicolehernandez/Documents/GitHub/markdown-parser/test6.md`.

 Snippet 3: I do think that there is a code change that can be made that would make my program work for newlines in brackets and parentheses.
+Since I already have my links as an ArrayList, I would need to change my filepath from the relative path `test7.md` to the path `/Users/nicolehernandez/Documents/GitHub/markdown-parser/test7.md`.